 Any Director entitled to vote at a meeting of the Board of Directors may vote at a meeting, express consent or dissent in writing or authorize another person to act for him or her by proxy.

-When a duly elected member of the Board cannot be present during a Board of Directors meeting, a written memorandum creating the power of proxy must be delivered to the presiding officer of the Association at the meeting in advance of any voting in order for the vote to be recorded and counted.
-Such a memorandum must transfer power to vote only to another eligible voting member and must state the specific issues upon which the proxy is granted.
+When a duly elected member of the Board cannot be present during a Board of Directors meeting, a written authorization creating the power of proxy must be delivered to the presiding officer of the Association at the meeting in advance of any voting in order for the vote to be recorded and counted.
+Such communication must transfer power to vote only to another eligible voting Board member and must state the specific issues upon which the proxy is granted.

 SECTION 11 – Attendance